 What is a Hybrid Cloud?

-The hybrid cloud is a combination of hardware hosted on-site by the user and a service provider in the public cloud.
-In this hybrid form of both approaches, certain services are thus operated and processed in-house, while others are available from a public cloud provider via the internet.
+The hybrid cloud is a combination of hardware hosted by the user on site and a service provider in the public cloud.
+In this hybrid form of both approaches, certain services are operated and processed in-house, while others are available from a public cloud provider via the internet.